kansal9/zap/doc/index.rst

 previously sky-subtracted MUSE integral field spectroscopic data.
 The method uses PCA to isolate the residual sky subtraction features and remove them from the observed datacube.
-Though the operation of ZAP is not dependent on perfect flatfielding of the data in a MUSE exposure, better results are obtained when these corrections are made ahead of time.
+Though the operation of ZAP is not dependent on perfect flat-fielding of the data in a MUSE exposure, better results are obtained when these corrections are made ahead of time.
 Future development will include expansion to more instruments.

 .. note::

-    Version 2.0 is now compatible with the WFM-AO mode, and also brings major improvements for the sky subtraction.
+    Version 2.0 is compatible with the WFM-AO mode, and also brings major improvements for the sky subtraction.
 Check below the details in the :ref:`changelog` section as well as the dicussion on the :ref:`eigenvectors-number`.

+    Version 2.1 brings compatibility with the NFM-AO mode.

 The paper describing the original method can be found here: http://adsabs.harvard.edu/abs/2016MNRAS.458.3210S